MyPriority Short-term plans

 Choose your deductible

-You have three options to choose from, so you can select the one that best fits your budget.
+You have three options, so you can select the one that best fits your budget.

 Flexible coverage

-You choose your length of coverage–up to 6 months–and cancel anytime when you find a long-term solution that works for you.
+You choose your length of coverage – up to 3 months – and cancel anytime when you find a long-term solution that works for you.

 Short-term health insurance vs. ACA coverage